0

 9 Seymour Pl, Marylebone, London W1H 5BA

-Lurra is a Basque restaurant from the same people as Donostia and, being Basque, Galician beef is a big draw here.
+Lurra is a Basque restaurant from the same people as Donostia and Ibai (above).
+Being Basque, Galician beef is a big draw here (and as with Ibai, they supply it themselves).
 You'll see these enormous cuts on display, and they're pretty damned big - served at 800g to share.
 Before that, you'll want to roam through the tapas plates - and the sourdough with bone marrow can't be missed.
+There's an excellent hidden terrace here too, that's an oasis from the busy London streets.

 Best sides: The fries with smoked paprika and alioli are outstanding.